-Have you recently build a PC using Intel processor.
-Or, you’re already using a laptop or Computer, that comes with Intel CPU.
+Have you recently build a PC using an Intel processor.
+Or, you’re already using a laptop or computer, that comes with Intel CPU.
 Then, you can check your system stability using Intel Burn Test.
 IBT is the most punishing stress tester.
-So, I suggest you to know everything about it, by reading this article.
+So, I suggest you know everything about it, by reading this article.
 Before downloading it and put the stress on your system.

 What is IBT (Intel Burn Test)?.

 It is the most extremely stressful program.
 Which can put even the most powerful (x86/x64) CPU in the world at its knees.
 Not only, high frequency and low voltage negatively affect your overclock.
 CPU temperature also plays a major role in overclocking.
-With Intel stress test, you can check your system stability at high temperature.
+With the Intel stress test, you can check your system stability at high temperatures.
 It is also helpful to test your liquid cooling.
-IBT does put extreme stress, which user can’t able to put in normal use.
-Overall, it is helpful to check stability of Intel based system.
+IBT does put extreme stress, which users can’t able to put in normal use.
+Overall, it is helpful to check the stability of an Intel-based system.

 Intel Burn Test.